kubeshop/botkube-docs/docs/installation/teams/index.md

 sidebar_position: 5
 ---

-1. Register Botkube as a bot with Microsoft Bot Framework.
-2. Deploy the Botkube controller.
-3. Add the Botkube app to a channel and enable notifications.

 ## Prerequisites

+- Botkube CLI installed according to the [Getting Started guide](../../cli/getting-started.mdx#installation)
+- Access to Kubernetes cluster
+- MS Teams account
+- Ability to expose endpoints using [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resources.
   Unlike Slack/Mattermost, MS Teams apps communicate with backends by sending POST requests to the public endpoints.
 So to establish communications between Teams app and respective backend, it needs to be reachable from the outside world.

-Now there are few different ways to enable access to the K8s Service from the outside cluster.
-We will be discussing the most common way i.e exposing using [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resources.

-Before we start, make sure you have -

-- a domain name with the ability to configure DNS
-- TLS cert and key for the registered domain name to configure SSL termination
-- nginx-ingress controller deployed on your cluster

-## A. Register Botkube as a bot with Microsoft Bot Framework.
+## Register Botkube as a bot with Microsoft Bot Framework.

 We will use the "Developer Portal for Teams" to register and install Botkube as an app on MS Teams.